shusaura85/TDataFile/README.md

     constructor Create(const FileName: string; readonly: boolean = false);

  Parameter **FileName** specifies the path and file name of the data file you open or create.
  Parameter **readonly** specifies if the file is opened as readonly.
 In readonly mode the write functions will not do anything.

+If you want to use the built-in encoding, set the **CodeKey** property after creating the class object.

+    var df: TDataFile;
+    df := TDataFile.Create('filename');
+    df.CodeKey := 'key used to encode data';

 ## Available functions and procedures